RmdanJr/Building-Microservices/README.md

 ### No Silver Bullet

 Microservices are no silver bullet.
 They have all the associated complexities of distributed systems.
 Every system is different.
 A number of factors will play into whether or not microservices are right for you, and how aggressive you can be in adopting them.

+## CHAPTER 2: The Evolutionary Architect

+Microservices give us a lot of choice and accordingly a lot of decisions to make.
+So, the role of the architect also has to change.

+### Inaccurate Comparisons

+The term architect in our industry can lead to some terrible practices because it creates a view to inform the construction of the perfect system without considering the fundamentally unknowable future.
+A perfect system is a system designed to flex and adapt and evolve with user requirements.
+We are stuck with the word architect for now.
+So the best we can do is to redefine what it means in our context.

+### An Evolutionary Vision for the Architect

+We have to accept that once the software gets into the hands of our customers we will have to react and adapt, rather than it being a never-changing artifact.
+Architects need to shift their thinking away from creating the perfect end product, and instead focus on helping create a framework in which the right systems can emerge, and continue to grow as we learn more.

+### Zoning

+Zones are our service boundaries, or perhaps coarse-grained groups of services.
+We need to worry much less about what happens inside the zone than what happens between the zones.
+That means we need to spend time thinking about how our services talk to each other, or ensuring that we can properly monitor the overall health of our system.